ianan/nsigh_dec14/xspec/readme.md

   ```
   For this [APEC model](https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSmodelApec.html) the units of norm are `norm=1e-14/(4\pi*(D(1+z))^2) \int n_e n_H dV` so `norm=3.5557e-42 \int n_e n_h dV`.
 The constant is the scaling factor between FPMA and FPMB as they have a small systematic difference.
 If the fit is consistent between the two then this value should be close to 1.0

+  XSPEC can also do a more advanced error analysis of the parameters, producing a confidence range.
+These can be used to give the parameter value (for instance taking the mean) and an error (half the width).
+We use this in the next step, when plotting the fit and parameters in IDL

 6. Plotting can be done in XSPEC but is not great looking so instead use something else like IDL or Python, the following [script](https://github.com/ianan/nsigh_dec14/blob/master/xspec/plot_th1_xspec.pro) does it in SSWIDL, using the newer (>8.4) plotting functions.